ddimitrov-mitex/jsmest/README.md

 - Short answer (2+2=?)
 - Essay (Write a program...)

 Questions are grouped into categories.

-Only one question is taken from each category.
+Each question object in the JSON can be replaced with an array of questions.

+The number of answers of multi-choice questions is limited to 4.

 Multiple variants can be generated from the same question bank.